Glasgow City Council care home workers strike over pay

 The strike will affect 600 people in 15 elderly care homes and one home caring for people with physical disabilities.

-Unison said the council's changes would mean new roles for staff, longer shifts and pay cuts of up to 7%.'No alternative'
+Unison said the council's changes would mean new roles for staff, longer shifts and pay cuts of up to 7%.

 Brian Smith, Unison's Glasgow branch secretary, said: "We have not taken action lightly but have no alternative.
 Again, we ask Glasgow City Council to work with us to reach an agreement.